meetMADS/Medical-Imaging-From-Pixels-to-Patterns-Soc-26/README.md

 A mentee handbook + code repo for an 8-week Summer-of-Code project on **Medical Image Computing (MIC)**.
-The curriculum is built on top of *CS-736 Medical Image Computing* (IIT Bombay, Prof. Suyash P. Awate) and extends it with a small dose of modern deep learning at the end.
+The curriculum is built on top of *CS-736 Medical Image Computing* (IIT Bombay, Prof. Suyash P. Awate).

 > **Course philosophy.** This is **not** "apply AI to medical images".
 It is
 > a math-first course.
 You will spend most of your time on